 If you continue to have problems with your washing machine, don’t hesitate to Contact Us.
 We will arrange for one of our technicians to look at the problem.

-The very first thing to do is check your water supply is turned on.
-This is usually located under your kitchen sink.
+The very first thing to do is to check that your water supply is turned on.
+The switch is usually located under your kitchen sink.
 If the supply is turned on, then check the inlet hose carefully to ensure that there are no kinks which could be restricting or preventing the water supply from reaching your machine.